Chapter 1: Thinking out of the Box

 Then Anna crashed.
 Without wasting another second, she got out of the booth and another instructor went in saying, “great job, I'm going to finish this!”

-The Strategists were next at ending their game.
+The Strategists were next at the end of their game.
 It was head-to-head the Top Guns and the Chaos teams.

 They knew they had to respect the Chaos team because they were the trainers but lots of bad language was being murmured.
 At the end of the game, the facilitator quickly moved them to the next game.